OrdinaryMagician/ibuki_m/README.md

 *"...
 I wonder if...
 With that size..."*

 Available in 5 round packs or single rounds.
 These things are big.

+### Slot 0 - The Purifier *[Chainsaw]*

+*"Ah, the American pastime..."*

+A slab of pure almasteel molded into the shape of a simple baseball bat.
+It's said that this thing is capable of *"literally beating the soul out of people"*. **Saya** allegedly asked **Misa** to make this because it would allow you to *"exorcise evil spirits"* with it.

+Primary fire swings in front of you, can be held to charge up a wider swing.
+Secondary fire blocks, it's generally very effective due to the materials used *(can even deflect bullets if you hold it just right)*.

+Pressing the utility key throws a ball in front of you, which can be struck with the bat for ranged attacks.
+An endless supply of balls is provided through Hammerspace.
+This action can still be performed while holding primary fire.

+Should be noted that this weapon also allows you to strike at enemy projectiles to send them back, too, if timed correctly.

 ## Items